English CIP Leaflet

-The investment in residential real estate must be retained for a minimum period of 3 years, after which point the overall investment in real estate can be reduced to a minimum of €500,000 (five hundred thousand Euro) (non-inclusive of VAT, if any) in residential property (excluding any VAT that was paid on initial acquisition).
+The investment in residential real estate must be retained for a minimum period of 5 years, after which point the overall investment in real estate can be reduced to a minimum of €500,000 (five hundred thousand Euro) (non-inclusive of VAT, if any) in residential property which must be held indefinitely.

 Examples of acceptable investment(s) under this option include, amongst others, the following (all values below are quoted before VAT, if any):

 - Purchase one villa for €1.5 million, and one apartment for €500,000.
 Sell the villa in 5 years’ time.